 IN LATE MAY 2019 we embarked on a magical journey through the Kingdom of Morocco, touching down in Marrakesh before heading south to the Sahara – then north to the ancient capital of Fez, before passing through the blue-washed city of Chefchaouen and eventually meeting our niece in Tangier.
 In between we discovered ancient kasbahs, lush oases, breathtaking landscapes and tea… lots and lots of tea.
 It wasn’t just the destinations we reached, as we connected dots around a country steeped in Berber culture and its former glory as the leading regional power during Medieval times.
 It was the people with whom we connected, and the friendships we made, that will leave an indelible mark in our lives – even longer than the henna tattoos Barbara acquired from the nomadic family we met living on the edge of the desert, existing somewhere between the modern world and the forgotten lands of Aladdin.

-For some, travel isn’t a choice; rather, it’s the direction you take on the road your soul was already heading.
+For some, travel isn’t a choice; rather, it’s the direction you take on the road your soul was already going.

 We arrived in Marrakech with high expectations following a long flight from L.A. via Madrid, and the Red City did not disappoint.
 The first thing we did, even before sleeping, was to plunge into the famous Jemaa el-Fna square in central Marrakech for a fresh-squeezed fruit juice